 Every fall my dad followed the same routine.
 He’d create a detailed check list and thoroughly prepare the car for storage.
 Of course, he followed a very strict maintenance routine and kept detailed records from day one.
 Some described him as fanatical when it came to his vehicle maintenance, but he always preferred to say he was “fussy” about his car.

-It wasn’t too long after my dad bought the Torino that he met my mother, who quickly became acquainted with his so-called fussy nature.
+It wasn’t too long after my dad bought the Torino that he met my mom, who quickly became acquainted with his so-called fussy nature.
 Although she came from a family that treated cars like appliances, she learned to accept my Dad’s love for his car.
 Eventually my parents married and they decided to drive across Canada and the USA to the west coast.
 They embarked on the trek with the Torino.

 The car performed very well over the trip and I still have the detailed gas mileage logs my dad kept.
 He got a best of 21 mpg (imperial gallons), but at one point in Saskatchewan the mileage dropped way off.
 The car started running poorly and backfired.
 He took it to a Ford dealer in the small Saskatchewan town.
 The mechanic claimed that the problem was the timing chain had skipped and need to be replaced.
 My dad refused this repair, citing that the car was still fairly new and didn’t have enough mileage for that to occur.
 He only authorized a new set of points, a condenser, resetting the ignition timing, and they poked a hole in the damaged muffler.
 The car ran better, but it wasn’t until the next fill-up it seemed to be back to normal.
 To this day he believes it was just a bad tank of gas.
-I replaced the factory timing chain in 2014 and it was still in excellent shape.
+I replaced the factory timing chain in 2014 and it was still in excellent shape, so clearly that dealership wasn’t being truthful.

 Not long after marriage, my parents started their own family.
 I came along followed by three younger siblings.
 We may have had a family of six, and the Torino only seated five, but there was never any question about selling the car.
-My parents usually had a family station wagon for my mom, while the Torino was my dad’s car.
+My parents had a family station wagon for my mom, while the Torino was my dad’s car.
 Of course, that didn’t mean the Torino wasn’t used for family duty.
-It was still the second car and it transported us kids, and even had child seats installed at some points over the years.
+It was still the second car and it transported us kids, and had child seats installed at some points over the years.

 My dad took a lot of heat from family and friends over the years for his so called “fussy” behaviour when it came to his cars.
 He was the only dad I knew that made us kids take off our shoes when we were in the back seat of the Torino so we didn’t scuff the white upholstery with our shoes.
 But don’t get me wrong; although he was very particular about the Torino, it was a well-used car.
 Summer family vacations to cottages often required us taking the family wagon along with the Torino, especially if our grandparents tagged along.
 It went on camping trips down rough dirt roads, carried all kinds of loads (including firewood) and was used as much as any other person’s car.
 My dad was just very good at ensuring that wear and tear was minimized.
 Despite his behaviour, we kids growing up didn’t mind and didn’t really know any different.
 Riding in the Torino was lots of fun and the car always drew lots of attention from our friends.
 Of course he’d have to “blow the cob webs” out of the motor every now and then.
 That old 400 sure did push us back in our seats pretty well!